version-fox/vfox-elixir/README.md

 ## install Elixir in Windows platform

-You should use the v.0.5.3+ vfox version to add vfox-elixir plugin in Wondows platform. **Only support install Elixir versions after v1.15**, Elixir versions before v1.15 can also be installed using the deprecated [Online Elixir Installer](https://github.com/elixir-lang/elixir-windows-setup/releases/tag/v2.4).
+You should use the v.0.5.3+ vfox version to add vfox-elixir plugin in Windows platform. **Only support install Elixir versions after v1.15**, Elixir versions before v1.15 can also be installed using the deprecated [Online Elixir Installer](https://github.com/elixir-lang/elixir-windows-setup/releases/tag/v2.4).

 ```shell
 # make sure an Erlang/OTP version is installed.